Young People’s Book Prize

 The Young People’s Book Prize is an annual award sponsored by The Royal Society.
 Its purpose is to support the writing of high quality, accessible STEM books for under-14s, and to encourage young people to read about science.

-The shortlist is selected by an adult judging panel but the winner is chosen by judging panels made up of young people in schools, libraries or science centres across the country.
+The shortlist is selected by an adult judging panel but the winner is chosen by judging panels made up of young people drawn from schools, youth groups and science clubs across the country.
 All student judging panels receive a free set of the shortlisted titles and a judging pack with information to help them take part.

-See the winner of the 2022 Royal Society Young People’s Book Prize here.
+See our shortlist announcement for the Royal Society Young People’s Book Prize 2024.

 Timetable:

-• Registration to be one of the student judging panels for the 2023 Young People’s Book Prize opens on 4th September and closes on Saturday 30th September.
+• Registration to be one of the student judging panels for the Young People’s Book Prize opens in September and closes in October.

-• The shortlist will be announced in November and student judging will run until March 2024.
+• The shortlist for 2024 will be announced on 6th November and student judging runs until February 2025.

-• The winner will be announced in April 2024.
+• The winner will be announced in early March.

 Cost: Free.